-If we do not regain compliance with the Bid Price Rule by January 15, 2025, we may be eligible for an additional 180-day compliance period.
+If we do not regain compliance On January 10, 2025, the Company completed 10 consecutive business days with the Bid Price Rule by January 15, 2025, we may be eligible for an additional 180-day compliance period.
 To qualify, we would be required to meet the continued listing requirement for market value of publicly held shares and all other initial listing standards for the Nasdaq Capital Market, and would need to provide written notice of our intention to cure the bid price deficiency during the second compliance period, by effecting a reverse stock split, if necessary.

 If we do not regain compliance with the Bid Price Rule when required, Nasdaq will provide written notification to us that our Class A ordinary shares are subject to delisting.
-At that time, we may appeal the delisting determination to a Nasdaq hearings panel.
+At that time, we may appeal the delisting determination to a Nasdaq hearings panel, closing at more than \$1.00 per share.